Krishma-Bawa/ParthMehrotra/README.md

-This is the webapp at [ParthMehrotra.com]
+This is the webapp at [http://ParthMehrotra.com]
 =========================================

-It is built on [Google App Engine](https://cloud.google.com/appengine/docs)
+It is built upon [Google App Engine](https://cloud.google.com/appengine/docs)

 To install the framework execute the following
 ----------------------------------------------